Identity-Centric Zero Trust Architecture -- Okta Workforce Identity Alternatives

 Enterprise-grade zero trust with flexible deployment models, API security, and advanced risk-based authentication.
 PingFederate's complex federation capabilities support zero trust across organizational boundaries and partner networks.

-Free (open source) / Red Hat SSO for enterprise support
+Free (open source) / Red Hat Build of Keycloak via subscription

 Provides the identity authentication and authorization foundation for self-hosted zero trust architectures.
 Best for organizations building custom zero trust frameworks that require open-source identity components with full customization.